 However, counterfeits can be as simple as a metal disc with a painted outer ring like the sample below.

-A counterfeit manufactured for the purposes of handing over to a shop assistant for example, only has to be good enough to fool the assistant.
+A counterfeit manufactured for the purposes of handing over to a shop assistant for example, only have to be good enough to fool the shop assistant.